The World’s Largest Sculpture

-Perhaps the most common question asked is “When will Crazy Horse Monument be finished?”
+Perhaps the most common question asked is, “When will Crazy Horse Monument be finished?”
 No one is really sure.
-The blasting continues and the memorial is a work in progress, dependent upon donations and private funding only.
-Although the US Government has offered to help fund the construction of the Chief Crazy Horse Monument on several occasions, artist and sculptor Korczak Ziokowski and his successors have politely declined.
+The blasting continues and the mountain carving is a work in progress, dependent upon donations and private funding only.
+Although the US Government has offered to help fund the construction of the Chief Crazy Horse Monument on several occasions, artist and sculptor Korczak Ziolkowski and his successors have politely declined.

 Crazy Horse Monument Controversy

-While Lakota (Indian) Chief Henry Standing Bear believed in the sincerity of the motives, a lot of Native Americans are still against this memorial.
-Some of the people who knew the history of Crazy Horse likened the monument to a pollution and desecration of the landscape and environment of the national park and its vicinity.
+While Lakota (Indian) Chief Henry Standing Bear acknowledged the sincerity of Chief Crazy Horse’s motives, many Native Americans are still against the construction of this memorial.
+Some of the people who knew the history of Crazy Horse have likened the monument to a “pollution and desecration of the landscape.”

 About Caravan Tours

 Caravan Tours, which is still family owned and operated, began offering all inclusive tours back in 1952.
 We now offer affordable, fully guided, all inclusive tours throughout the United States, Canada, and Central America.